osrf/gazebo_tutorials/guided_a/tutorial4.md

         cd ~/code/gazebo/build

-1. Build the specific test you want to check.
-Tip: you can press tab to autocomplete the name of the test:
+1. Build the specific test you want to check. _Tip: you can press tab to autocomplete the name of the test_:

         make UNIT_TimeWidget_TEST